LowLevelMahn/misc_link_tests/README.md

 |            |  _DATA   | DATA   | empty                      |

-the segments gets merged into the resulting main.com this way
+the segments gets merged this way into a single segment in the resulting main.com

 | obj-file   | segment  | class  | content                    |
 | :--------- | :------- | :----- | :------------------------- |